The project

 Show your support for Glyn Taff Solar Farm here:

-Tell Planning and Environment Decision Wales you support the plans by filling in your own message in the contact form opposite.
+Tell Planning and Environment Decision Wales why the further information provided strengthens your support for the plans by filling in your own message in the contact form opposite.

 [Planning and Environment Decision Wales will be sent a copy of your comment and your details, and will use these in accordance with their Terms and Conditions.
 Your message will be published online.
 The information you provide will also be retained by Quatro Public Relations on behalf of Nadara.
 By submitting the form opposite, you agree that we may contact you about your submission.
 However, we will only do so in relation to the proposals for Glyn Taff Solar Farm].